 Splurge – Spoil yourself for a couple of days of all-inclusive luxury at Dreams Tulum Resort and Spa.
 Anywhere on the beach in Tulum is pricey but this is possibly the best value.
 Set on 2 miles of powdery white sand with a huge pool, watersports and complimentary golf the only problem may be convincing yourself to leave.
 Check reviews and availability now!

 Where to stay in Valladolid

-Mid-range - We ended up staying in Casa Valladolid Boutique Hotel and really enjoyed it.
-The locations is excellent, rooms are large and comfortable and the pool and loungers are a great place to relax are a busy day.
-Rooms also include breakfast.
+Mid-range – We ended up staying in Casa Valladolid Boutique Hotel and really enjoyed it.
+The location is excellent, the rooms are large and comfortable, and the pool and loungers are a great place to relax after a busy day.
+Rooms also include breakfast served in the courtyard.
 Check pictures and reviews now.

 Splurge – If you’re looking for comfort and style look no further than Hotel Posada San Juan.
 Rooms are beautifully decorated, modern and comfortable yet traditional and each comes with a hammock (as well as beds of course).
 The pool area is perfect for a hot day and the included breakfast is a hit too.
 Check pictures and reviews now!

 Budget – Casa Vainilla Holbox has excellent reviews about its rooms, free bikes, friendly owner and sunset views.
 It is a short walk out of town so the bikes come in handy but you will have much more peaceful nights.
 Check reviews and prices here!
 The only downside is the lack of air-conditioning.
 If you’re visiting in summer you may want to consider Golden Paradise Hostel instead.